Skip to main content

 I have a number of decisions and tradeoffs to work through over the next few days.
 I need to have recovered and feel well enough to start the road trip.
 However, I can't wait too many days because that increases the chances of running into bad weather in the northern states.
 I also cannot push my return date back very much because of other commitments here at home.
 One option I am looking into is trimming a few days from the whole itinerary by removing some of the detours to interesting destinations.
 I might also need to skip some of the hard and strenuous hikes that I had planned.

 This situation also reminds me of my pre-retirement life, managing software development projects and major releases.
-It is a critical showstopper bug a few days before the release ship date.
+This is a critical showstopper bug, a few days before the release ship date.
 How much will fixing this bug delay the release?
 How are dependent teams and projects affected?
 Do I reduce the scope and remove some new features in order to meet the schedule?
 Do all these changes meet the overall project goals?
 I guess you can leave work, but the work doesn't leave you :-)

 For now, fingers crossed.
 Resting and quarantining and waiting .....